brockv/brockv.github.io/CS460/HWK4/index.md

 /* Make sure the fields aren't null before proceeding */ if (firstColor != null || secondColor != null)
 {
-    /* COnvert the strings into Color objects so we can add them together */ Color rgbColorOne = ColorTranslator.FromHtml(firstColor);
+    /* Convert the strings into Color objects so we can add them together */ Color rgbColorOne = ColorTranslator.FromHtml(firstColor);
     Color rgbColorTwo = ColorTranslator.FromHtml(secondColor);